bufbuild/protobuf-es/packages/protobuf-example/README.md

 protoc -I . --es_out=src/gen --es_opt=target=ts --plugin=protoc-gen-es=./node_modules/.bin/protoc-gen-es addressbook.proto
 ```

-Don't forget to run `npm run build` to compile TypeScript to JavaScript, so that
-Node will understand it.
 You do not need TypeScript to use **Protobuf-ES**.
-Just
-set the plugin option `target=js` if you prefer plain JavaScript, or `target=js+dts`
+Just set the plugin option `target=js` if you prefer plain JavaScript,
-if you prefer JavaScript with TypeScript declaration files.
+or `target=js+dts` if you prefer JavaScript with TypeScript declaration files.